x0e1f/benford-visualizer/README.md

 ![Project header](header.png)

-Since I first came accross the Benford's Law I began to be really curious in testing any datasets I can think of against it.
-For this reason and due to the fact that i wanted to test webassembly with c++ and emscripten I did this simple project.
-In order to use benford-visualizer just run the docker image and open a browser on http://localhost:8080, you will be able to modify the dataset in any way you want and see the chart updating in real time.
+Since I first discovered Benford's Law, I began to be really curious in testing any datasets I can think of against it.
+For this reason, and due to the fact that I wanted to test (for my first time) webassembly with C++ and Emscripten, I did this simple project.
+In order to use benford-visualizer just run the docker image, you will be able to edit the dataset and see the chart updating in real time.

 ## Running with Docker
 Build docker image